 The EHPBA was founded in 1999 as the European Regional Association of the International Hepato-Pancreato-Biliary Association (IHPBA).
 The Association then expanded to countries of the Middle East and Africa, thus, forming the European-African Hepato-Pancreato-Biliary Association (E-AHPBA) in 2011.
 Currently, the Association counts for more than 1000+ active members from Europe, the Middle East and Africa.
 Our region also includes ‘National Chapters’ that represent memberships from different countries including: CIS (Russian Federation and CIS Countries), Czech Republic, Egypt, France, Germany, Great Britain and Ireland, Greece, Italy, Kenya, MENA (Middle East and North Africa), Netherlands, Scandinavia, Spain, South Africa and Turkey.

 The primary mission of the Association is to be the prime interdisciplinary organisation for HPB-surgical science and scholarship in our region, and to provide an international forum for presenting the state-of-the-art developments and science of HPB-surgery.
 This mission is currently accomplished by conducting a biennial scientific meeting (alternating with the IHPBA World Congress), and other annual events such as consensus conferences, post-graduate courses, technical courses, and workshops.
 The E-AHPBA may also support educative and scientific activities from its members and strategic partners.
 The E-AHPBA has strengthened it thrust to improve the educational activities through formalising the Post Graduate course curriculum and its delivery through National Chapters.
 There is a new process for accreditation of training sites which is currently being introduced.
-The next E-AHPBA Regional Congress will be held in Amsterdam, The Netherlands from the 2nd to 6th June 2019, www.e-ahpba2019.com.
+The next E-AHPBA Regional Congress will be held Virtually hosted by the team in Bilbao, Spain from the 8th to 11th June 2021.

 The official journal of E-AHPBA is HPB.
 HPB is now well established as an international forum for clinical, scientific and educational communication with an impact factor in 2021 of 3.647.
 It has risen in importance in the last few years to represent the major HPB journal in which the latest advances in our speciality are published.